southlondonmakerspace/risk-assessments/README.md

 This project contains

-* The master copes of the risk assessements
+* The master copies of the risk assessements
 * Some scripts for formatting them
+* The outputs until we have a better place

 The master copies were made by scripts from the original shared spreadsheet, and are in Markdown format.